BT Mobile review 2021

 Value for money

 It can offer good value on its SIM only deals.
 If you are on a Family SIM plan, the more you buy, the more you save.
-Plus, if you aren’t happy with a SIM-only or Family SIM plan within the first 30 days, BT says it will give your money back.
+Plus, with certain offers, if you aren’t happy with a SIM-only or Family SIM plan within the first 30 days, BT says it will give your money back.

 The network does offer some interesting extras that provide added value such as BT Sport on its app for users on data deals of 25GB or above, unlimited internet access at any of its five million wi-fi hotspots, as well as parental controls, and occasionally, free extra data.